chintanp/ChargEval/README.md

-## EVI-DSS Solution Repository
+## ChargEval Solution Repository

-All the code related to EVI-DSS will be consolidated here.
+All the code related to ChargEval will be consolidated here.

-## EVI-DSS Documentation
+## ChargEval Documentation

 The documentation for the solution can be found online here: https://evi-dss.readthedocs.io/en/latest/